Prosperity, that condition that just about everyone seems to be interested in acquiring more of these days.

 It’s actually an affirmation I ‘borrowed’ from Tony Robbins… It’s what he uses to keep himself aligned and in tune with creating more prosperity and abundance in his life… and last I checked, he has quite a bit of prosperity flowing his way…

 So here its…The prosperity affirmation that I use.

 Here we go….

 Now, if you’re not very religious, well, then you can just substitute the big GOD, with whatever higher power you believe in.

 And that’s its.
 Of course, I repeat this to myself multiple times daily.
 By doing so, I ensure I drive out those pesky poverty thoughts that tend to creep back into my mind from time to time.

 Violate at Your Own Risk

 Alright friends, there you have it.
-The four power principles to bring you more prosperity and accomplishment.
+The seven power principles to bring you more prosperity and accomplishment.

 I’ve studied some of the most successful and richest people in the past 100 years, and these principles of prosperity have come up again and again.